delta10/kubectl/README.md

 # Kubectl
-This repository provides a small Docker container based in Alpine Linux with the kubectl tool included.
+This repository provides a small Docker container based on Alpine Linux with the kubectl tool included.